scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 Configuration file
 =======================

 The configuration file provides a way to edit both global and game-specific settings.
-It is a text file containing configuration keywords and parameters.
+It is a text file containing configuration keys and parameters.

 Settings are also accessible directly from the Launcher.
 See :doc:`../use_scummvm/how_to_settings`.